rcghpge/pymo/README.md

 - PyMo can be leveraged in this framework.

 **Python**
 - If you are new to programming, check out [PyPi](https://pypi.org) - The Python Package Index.
-A repository of software for the Python programming language and see [Python](https://docs.python.org/3/) documentation.Python is an awesome programming language to get started with in programming.
+A repository of software for the Python programming language and also see [Python](https://docs.python.org/3/) documentation.
+Python is an awesome programming language to get started with in programming.

 ## Contributing
 Contributions are welcome!
 Here's how you can contribute: